CS-3450-Group-13/frappy/docs/requirement_definition.md

 ## Introduction and Context

-Due to the recent explosion in popularity, Dan's Frappicino shop, *Frappy's* has been experiencing a massive increase in customers and orders.
+Due to the recent explosion in popularity, Dan's Frappiccino shop, *Frappy's* has been experiencing a massive increase in customers and orders.
 In addition to this, they've also needed to hire a large number of new employees to manage these orders, which their payment system is having trouble managing, and are constantly running out of inventory for their favorite products.
 Overall, this has slowed down Frappy's growth, and led to a decreased overall customer experience, with customers experiencing unreasonable wait times or being unable to purchase their favorite drinks.
 The goal of this project is to create a web-based application to solve these systems by allowing customers to place orders online, while also allowing managers to oversee staff and inventory.

 A customer will be able to create a custom order for their drink ahead of time, reducing the time needed for Frappy's to process their order as well as saving the Customer time by avoiding having them wait in line.
 Drinks will be choosable via a variety of customizable presets or be buildable from the ground up via a "create-your-own" option.
-The system will allow customers to pay via their registered account balance, reducing payment fees and encouraging customer spending via a prepurchased "gift card" system.
+The system will allow customers to pay via their registered account balance, reducing payment fees and encouraging customer spending via a pre-purchased "gift card" system.
 Additionally, the account system will allow customer's and Frappy's to track order history.
 This should allow customers more convenient access to their favorite drinks, and give Frappy's a better ability to estimate inventory trends.

 Baristas will be able to use the system to view a queue of available drinks, reducing downtime, and increasing productivity by allowing them to optimize the order of drink creation.
 This will also allow them to mark orders as complete, letting the customer know their order is done immediately.